 Solver.
 A computational tool used to analyze a structure or fluid using a mathematical model.
+The executable software for such a tool.
 See Discipline.

 Stage directory.
 A subdirectory of the work directory that bears the name of a stage and where database files resulting from extraction and the optimization process are stored.